 - Leishmaniasis: A parasite-induced illness often related to sandflies that can cause hyperkeratosis.
 There are medications available to treat this illness.

 - Pemphigus Foliaceus: This is one of the most common autoimmune skin diseases in both cats and dogs.
 It causes hyperkeratosis to form on paw pads and is diagnosed with a biopsy.

-There is no exact treatment regimen for hyperkeratosis, which leaves many devoted dog owners feeling rather helpless.
-Before you throw your paws up in defeat, there are 2 breakthrough products proven to soothe, heal and prevent the formation of hyperkeratosis.
+While there is no exact treatment regimen for hyperkeratosis, there are two highly effective, natural products proven to soothe, heal and prevent the formation of hyperkeratosis spikes.

 Snout Soother is specially formulated to effectively treat dog hyperkeratosis of the snout.
 No matter how dry, cracked, bloody or damaged your dog’s nose may be, Snout Soother is your dog’s superhero.

-Paw Soother is specially formulated to effectively treat dog hyperkeratosis of the paw pads.
+Paw Soother is specially formulated to effectively treat hyperkeratosis of the paw pads.
 The 100% all-natural balm soothes and heals thanks to a perfect blend of herbal-based plant oils and butters.
-Every last ingredient plays an important role.
-For instance, organic coconut oil provides intense moisturizing as well as anti-inflammatory properties, while Vitamin E grants the skin a much-needed boost of collagen production and cell regeneration.
+Every ingredient plays an important role: organic coconut oil provides intense moisturizing as well as anti-inflammatory properties, while Vitamin E grants the skin a much-needed boost of collagen production and cell regeneration.

-Dogs that develop hyperkeratosis tend to be more sensitive, which is why we are adamant about using the most gentle, all-natural and carefully sourced ingredients.
-Our products are so safe that even if your dog ingests the entire tube you have nothing to worry about.
+Dogs that develop hyperkeratosis tend to be more sensitive, which is why it’s vital to use the most gentle, all-natural, and carefully sourced ingredients.
+Our products are so safe that even if your dog ingests the entire tube, you have nothing to worry about.